docelic/text_to_sql_search.cr/README.md

-# Welcome to Text to SQL Search
+# Welcome to Text To SQL Search

 **Text to SQL Search** is a shard written in [Crystal](http://www.crystal-lang.org) for translating simple textual search specifications and keywords into SQL WHERE clauses.
 All the necessary options to configure the specifics of the translation process are provided.